Typically, Part A and Part B won’t cover your over-the-counter prescription drugs.

 If you want to add Part D to Original Medicare, your first chance is during your Initial Enrollment Period (IEP).
 If you enroll in Part A or Part B (or both), you can add Part D. You may also gain Part D coverage by switching from Original Medicare to a qualifying Medicare Advantage plan.

-If you don’t enroll during your IEP, you can still add a Part D plan during the Annual Enrollment Period (Oct.
+If you don’t enroll during your IEP, you can still add a Part D plan during the Medicare Open Enrollment Period, also called the Annual Enrollment Period (Oct.
 15 to Dec.
 7).
-During the Annual Open Enrollment Period (Jan.
+During the Medicare Advantage Open Enrollment Period (Jan.
 1 to Mar.
 31), you can drop, add, and switch Medicare Advantage coverage (including Part D).
-If you in Medicare Advantage during the Annual Enrollment Period, you can switch to Original Medicare and add Part D during the Annual Open Enrollment Period.
+If you have a Medicare Advantage plan during this period, you can switch to Original Medicare and add Part D.

 You also could qualify for a Special Enrollment Period for certain situations like, for example, the loss of drug coverage because you ended a job.
 After your Initial Enrollment Period, if you don’t qualify for a Special Enrollment Period, you may face late enrollment penalties for not enrolling into a prescription drug plan.

 Whether you enroll in Original Medicare or Medicare Advantage, private insurance will provide your Part D coverage.
 The best way to get Part D with your Medicare plan is to choose your plan during your Initial Enrollment Period (IEP).
-If you don’t enroll in Part D during your IEP, you can add Part D during the Annual Enrollment Period or the Annual Open Enrollment Period.
+If you don’t enroll in Part D during your IEP, you can add Part D during the Medicare Open Enrollment Period or the Medicare Advantage Open Enrollment Period.